patrickgabersek/standapp/README.md

 1.click on code and download zip

-2. extract the zip file on your Desktop
+2.extract the zip file on your Desktop

-3.Open index.html
+3.open index.html

-4.Bookmark the page in your browser
+4.bookmark the page in your browser